Azure/aks-engine/docs/tutorials/quickstart.md

 * `dnsPrefix`: must be a region-unique name and will form part of the hostname (e.g. myprod1, staging, leapingllama) - be unique!
 * `keyData`: must contain the public portion of the SSH key we generated - this will be associated with the `adminUsername` value found in the same section of the cluster definition (e.g. 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABA....')
-* `clientId`: this is the service principal's appId uuid or name from earlier
+* `clientId`: this is the service principal's appId UUID or name from earlier
 * `secret`: this is the service principal's password or randomly-generated password from earlier

 Optional: attach to an existing virtual network (VNET).
 Details [here][custom-vnet]